 By adding a sense of picture depth and dimensionality, 3D TVs create a more engaging viewing experience that's similar to watching a 3D movie in a theater.
 Like 3D movies, 3D TV requires that each viewer wear special glasses to see the 3D effects.
 Most 3D TVs require the use of battery-powered "active shutter" glasses, though some TVs work with lightweight passive glasses that are virtually identical to the glasses handed out in movie theaters.

-Whether a 3D TV uses LCD or plasma screen technology, the basic idea at work in all 3D TVs is creating "left" and "right" versions of the image on screen.
+Whether a 3D TV uses LCD or OLED screen technology, the basic idea at work in all 3D TVs is creating "left" and "right" versions of the image on screen.
 The tricky part is getting the correct version of the image to the correct eye.
 That's the job of 3D glasses.
 Whether your TV uses active shutter glasses or polarizing passive glasses, your brain combines the images it receives from your right and left eyes into a seamless whole, just like it does when you look at the world around you.

 3-2 pulldown processing

-Sophisticated video processing common in HDTVs and progressive-scan DVD players.
+Sophisticated video processing common in TVs and progressive-scan DVD players.
 It corrects for artifacts and distortion that occur when film-based material (at 24 frames per second) is converted to video (30 frames per second), then de-interlaced to create a progressive-scan signal.
 For a more in-depth explanation, see our DVD Player Glossary.

 See aspect ratio.